 Topics More Popular from Google Search

-The leading category of Google Search referral goes to Job Postings, with 84.4% of external traffic referrals, though this category also accounted for the least amount of total posts.
+In 2016, the leading category of Google Search referral went to Job Postings, with 84.4% of external traffic referrals, though this category also accounted for the least amount of total posts.

 Technology articles, Sports, and Business and Finance articles all performed above the Google Search average, at 61 percent, 50 percent and 47 percent respectively.
 Posts on the World Economy brought in 43 percent of the referrals from Google.